Mandawuy Yunupingu

 Yunupingu was a singer-songwriter and guitarist with the band.
 Yothu Yindi released six albums between 1989 and 2000, and their top 20 ARIA Singles Chart appearances were "Treaty" (1991) and "Djäpana (Sunset Dreaming)" (1992).
 The band was inducted into the ARIA Hall of Fame in 2012.

-In 1989 Yunupingu became assistant principal of the Yirrkala Community School and was principal for the following two years.
+In 1989, Yunupingu became assistant principal of the Yirrkala Community School and was principal for the following two years.
 He helped establish the Yolngu Action Group and introduced the both-ways education system, which recognised traditional Aboriginal teaching alongside Western methods.
 His wife Yalmay Yunupingu taught alongside him at the school.

 Yunupingu was appointed Australian of the Year for 1992 by the National Australia Day Council.
 In 1993, he was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year for the World's Indigenous People.
 In April 1998, he was awarded an honorary doctorate by the Queensland University of Technology.

 Early life, family, and education

 Yunupingu was born as Tom Djambayang Bakamana Yunupingu on 17 September 1956 in Yirrkala, Arnhem Land, an Aboriginal reserve in the northeastern part of the Northern Territory.
 He was a member of the Gumatj people, one of sixteen groups of the Yolngu people.
 His skin name was Gudjuk, but his name was changed to Mandawuy in 1990 when a family member with the same name died, in line with Yolngu custom.
-He described his names as "Mandawuy" means 'from clay'; Djarrtjuntjun means 'roots of the paperbark tree that still burn and throw off heat after a fire has died down'; Yunupingu depicts a solid rock that, having travelled from freshwater, stands in salty waters, its base deep in the earth.
-I am Gudjuk the fire kite".
+He described his names thus: "Mandawuy means 'from clay'; Djarrtjuntjun means 'roots of the paperbark tree that still burn and throw off heat after a fire has died down'; Yunupingu depicts a solid rock that, having travelled from freshwater, stands in salty waters, its base deep in the earth.
+I am Gudjuk the fire kite."

 His father was Munggurrawuy Yunupingu (c.
 1907–1978), a Gumatj clan leader and artist.
 His mother, Makurrngu – one of Munggurrawuy's 12 wives – was a member of the Galpu clan.
 His oldest sister, Gulumbu Yunupingu (1945 – 9 May 2012), was also an artist and healer.
 His other sisters are Nyapanyapa and Barrupu, who are also artists.
 His older brother, Galarrwuy Yunupingu (1948 – 2023), a senior elder of Arnhem Land, was Australian of the Year in 1978, and was an Indigenous land rights campaigner.